plone/training/viewlets_2.rst

 .. _viewlets2-label:

-A viewlet for the voteable behavior
+A Viewlet for the Votable Behavior
 ===================================